 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Blockbuster, Best Buy and retail’s nemesis – showroomingBy a MCD columnist
+Blockbuster, Best Buy and retail’s nemesis – showroomingBy

 Video rental chain Blockbuster announced this week that it was shutting the doors on 300 big boxes in the United States.
 That is a whopping 35 percent of its footprint.